Skip to main content

 The proposal is assessed as follows:

-1) Critical quality and clear articulation of the proposed project including how it aligns to the scholarly and/or sectoral contexts in which the research sits and the underpinning questions it will explore.
+1) Critical quality and clear articulation of the proposed project including how it aligns to the creative, scholarly and/or sectoral contexts in which the project sits and the underpinning questions or themes it will explore.
 (K3, K4, S1, S3)

-2) Identification of relevant methodological and/or theoretical frameworks that will be applied in the proposed research, and recognition of ethical considerations the research will raise.
+2) Identification of relevant methodological, theoretical and/or creative frameworks that will be applied in the proposed project, and recognition of ethical considerations the research will raise.
 (K1, K2)

-3) Evidence that the research context, questions and methodological framework are informed by primary and secondary source research, underpinned by professional citation practices and bibliography.
+3) For scholarly and sector-facing projects, evidence that the research context, questions and methodological framework are informed by primary and secondary source research, underpinned by professional citation practices and bibliography; for creative projects, evidence that the context, themes, questions and approach are informed by contemporary debate and practice within the field, and that appropriate professional scholarly and creative practices are embedded in the work.
 (K1, K4, S1, S2)

-4) Coherence and structure of the proposal including appropriate academic tone for postgraduate research.
+4) Coherence and structure of the proposal including appropriate academic and/or professional tone for postgraduate research.
 (S1)

-5) Clear and feasible plan, to manage the research process effectively, including devising a plan for implementing and producing the proposed research project on time.
+5) Clear and feasible plan, to manage the project effectively, including devising a plan for implementing and producing the proposed project on time.
 (S4)

 Reading Lists